Skip to main content (M for menu)

 • Within 24 hours: Death, serious injury, abuse, neglect, sexual misconduct

-• Within 5 business days: Use of unauthorised restrictive practices
+• Within 5 business days: Use of unauthorised restrictive practices (where no harm occurred)

 Providers must also maintain internal incident management systems and conduct investigations where appropriate.